abdletif/_e-commerce_stripe/README.md

 php artisan serve

-now you can visit localhost:8000 and see the project
+Now you can visit localhost:8000 and see project

 # HomePage